Sign In Register

 Is Milford a Good Place to Live?

-Based on current data, Milford receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, high health insurance coverage, strong internet connectivity.
+Based on current data, Milford receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates.
 Milford offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs